Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 \begin{thm} Let $G$ be a finitely generated group.
 Then $\mins(G) \leq 3$ if and only if $G$ is virtually free. \end{thm}

-\begin{proof} We know that free groups have $\mins({G,T}) \leq 3$, for some choice of a generating set $S$ and of order $T$.
-In fact, this breakpoint for a lexicographic order with respect to this generating set $S$ (= hierarchical order on a tree) is $3$ if the number of generators is at least $2$, and is $2$ otherwise (if $G$ is virtually $\Z$).
+\begin{proof} We know that free groups have $\mins(G,T) \leq 3$, see Remark \ref{rem:freegroup}.
+In fact, $\mins = 3$ if the number of generators is at least $2$ (see Lemma \ref{le:notrayline}), and is $2$ otherwise (if $G$ is $\Z$).
 Since $\mins$ is a quasi-isometric invariant of groups (see Lemma \ref{le:snakesqi}), we can conclude that any virtually free group $G$ satisfies $\mins(G) \leq 3$.

 Now we have to prove the non-trivial claim of the theorem.
-That is, to prove that if $G$ is not virtually free and $S$ is a finite generating set, then for any order $T$ it holds $\mins({G,T}) \ge 4$.
+That is, to prove that if $G$ is not virtually free and $S$ is a finite generating set, then for any order $T$ it holds that $\mins({G,T}) \ge 4$.

 The second claim of Corollary \ref{cor:oneendedsubgroup} says that if $G$ is finitely presented but not virtually free, then $\mins({G,T}) \ge 4$ for any order $T$.